blaisedias/jivelite/README.new.visualisation.features.md

 The list of presets is ordered so that the number of columns rendered increases further down the list.

 # piCorePlayer
-On piCorePlayer after the first run or after adding new VU meter images a backup operation should be performed to benefit from this preprocessing.
+On piCorePlayer the image cache is not persistent, between reboots, unless a backup operation is performed - typically using the command
-If not, Jivelite startup times will be affected adversely.
+ * `pcp bu`

+Using `filetool.sh` should work as well

 The presence of the disk image cache has the side-effects:
 * longer backup times
 * larger mydata.tgz files
-* more space required for persistent storage
 * the disk image cache exists in RAM file-system so consumes RAM

-The simplest way to reduce the impact of the disk image cache is to remove images from
+One way to reduce the impact of the disk image cache is to remove images that will not be used from
  * share/jive/applets/JogglerSkin/images/UNOFFICIAL/AnalogVUMeters/
  * share/jive/applets/JogglerSkin/images/UNOFFICIAL/Spectrum/

-Disk image cache sizes (at commit commit d1d15b2dac154efa6b114b50875f1ef1532e5d2f)
- *  800 x 480  - 81 MiB
- * 1024 x 600 - 141 MiB
+Alternatively see `Resizing images prior to deployment` below.

 ## Resizing images prior to deployment
-It is possible to remove the need for resizing on the target system compeletely by running Jivelite on a desktop or laptop with the desired sking, selecting all images in VUMeter and Spectrum menus and then copying the images from `~/.jivelite/userpath/visucache` to `jivelite/share/jive/primed-visu-images` Doing this removes the negative impacts of
+It is possible to remove the need for resizing on the target system completely by running Jivelite on a desktop or laptop with the desired skin, selecting all images in VUMeter and Spectrum menus and then copying or moving the images from

+`~/.jivelite/userpath/visucache`

+ to

+ `jivelite/share/jive/primed-visu-images`

+Doing this removes the negative impacts of
  * longer backup times
  * larger mydata.tgz files

+# Known issues
+* Jivelite gets stuck when trying to render the `Now Playing Views` menu if navigated to from `Home`->`Settings`->`Screen`->`Now Playing` .
+Unstick by entering now playing and then going back.
+* Occasionally now playing view screen start getting stacked.
+The trigger for this bug is not known at this point.
+When this bug triggers clicking on the `back` button `shifts` the view right rather then navigating back up the menu system.

 # Thanks
 Thanks to those involved in creating Jivelite,
  * the Logitech team
  * GWENWDESIGN / Felix Mueller
- * presslane-us
+ * presslabs-us
  * Adrian Smith,  triode1@btinternet.

 Special thanks to Ralph Irving (https://github.com/ralph-irving) and Michael Herger (https://github.com/mherger) for keeping the wheels spinning.